Skip to main content

 Renaming and deleting conversations

 You can rename and delete your previous conversations with .
 Renaming a conversation makes it easier to find useful pipeline information or data analysis, while deleting conversations lets you clear conversations you no longer need.
-To rename or delete a previous conversation, click the three dots next to the conversation name, and then click Rename or Delete as shown in the image below.
-If the conversation you want to rename or delete is not one of your two most recent conversations, click See more above the recent conversations to open your conversation history.
+If the conversation you want to rename or delete is not shown in the Recent section, click Chat history in the top right of the chat panel to see all your conversations.
+To rename or delete a previous conversation, hover over the conversation tile, and click the three dots that appear.
+Next, click Rename or Delete.

 can search through and explore files in your project, making it easier to understand existing work, find specific configurations, or perform project-wide updates. ’ file search capabilities help you: